HUNDING'S SAGA - 15: CHAINED, As A Common Thief!

-Lifing was looking toward the doorway for a way out when Prince Valdemar turned to speak to him.
+Behind Valdemar, Lifing looked to the doorway for a way out.
+He was still looking when the prince turned to speak to him,

 'Lifing, my friend, are you sure it was Hunding who stole my crown?'

-'As God is my witness, Lord Valdemar', Lifing lied.
-He looked briefly back at his host before searching for the door that would mean freedom.
+'As God is my witness, Lord Valdemar', Lifing lied brazenly, his eyes on the doorway.
+He looked briefly back at his host before searching for an unguarded door that would mean freedom.

 'This God you speak of, Lifing - would he be the same as mine?'
 Valdemar beetled his brow at Lifing.